Ask an Expert

 Living Kidney Donation

-In the Gift of Life Donor Program service area, there are 5,294 patients on the kidney transplant waiting list.
+In the Gift of Life Donor Program service area, there are 4,662 patients on the kidney transplant waiting list.
 The average waiting time for a deceased kidney donation is 5 years, during which time the patient is often reliant on dialysis.
 Living donation allows more patients to be moved off the waiting list, increasing the existing organ supply.
-In 2008, more than 4,500 kidney transplant candidates died while on the waiting list.
-Over 1,100 people have donated kidneys anonymously over the past 20 years and every year for the past 10 years more than 6,000 living kidney donors have come forward and given the gift of a lifetime.
+In 2016, 5,630 living kidney donors gave the gift of a lifetime.

 Kidney Paired Donation